 Improve your Pronunciation classes are intended for intermediate and advanced students who are reasonably fluent in English, but who wish to improve their pronunciation skills.
-Classes are offered afternoons and evenings, either two or four times a week.
-Fees are \$12.00 or \$24.00 for a two-month term depending on the number of class hours per week.
-Registration is through the English Language Training Assessment Office; days and hours are listed above.
+Classes are offered late afternoon and evening, five hours per week for eight months.
+The fees are paid every two months in four installments of \$22.50.
+Registration is through the English Language Training Assessment Office.